How to Start a New Club

 - There are adequate facilities to meet the needs of the new sport club

-- The club can operate without University funding for the first year of recognition
+- The club will be fiscally solvent and and ineligible for funding from the University for the first year of recognition

-- Available competition exists within a reasonable demographic range
+- Available competition (and practice facilities) exists within a reasonable geographic range

 - Demonstration that the Sport Club is active in the form of continually holding practices, competitions, and meetings

-- The new sport club has a knowledgeable coach who will adhere to the guidelines set forth by the department and University
+- The new sport club has a knowledgeable & qualified coach who will adhere to the guidelines set forth by the department and University (all coaches must follow the hiring process through the Recreations Sports Department)

 - Expense to run the club is not greater than the support of the participants